SUPERDALEJR88/binge-watched/README.md

 `./deleteAndCreateContainer 1`

-made changes, and want to update the container, run the command
+then made changes, and want to update the container, run the command

 `./deleteAndCreateContainer 2`